 While the rapid and large-scale infrastructure development is an impressive story, we are more interested in whether or not the decision by a producer to take on capacity to reach these markets is a sound one.
 More to the point, what’s the effect on the long-term prospects of an E&P company in the Marcellus that has taken out substantial pipeline commitments?

-To answer the question with an example from history, let’s look at Ultra Petroleum(UPL 1.22 -0.05 -4.31%).
+To answer the question with an example from history, let’s look at Ultra Petroleum.
 Ultra was one of the original shippers on then-Kinder Morgans’ Rockies Express Pipeline.
 Rockies producers in the late 90’s and early 2000’s are very familiar with the problems faced by Marcellus operators today.
 Wellhead prices were always discounted to Henry Hub, and tended to crash periodically during low-demand periods.
-Adding infrastructure was difficult, as large demand centers in the Midwest and on the west coast were hundreds of populated miles away.
+Adding infrastructure was difficult, as large demand centers in the Midwest and on the west coast were hundreds of densely populated miles away.
 Kinder Morgan’s Rockies Express pipeline was a bold offering, one of the largest capacity gas pipelines to have ever been built in the US up until that point.
-Using modern pipeline technology and a large diameter, the plan in 2006 was to transport up to 1.5 Bcf/d of gas out of the constrained Rockies to markets in the Midwest as far east as Clarington, OH.
+Using modern pipeline coating technology and a large diameter line, the plan in 2006 was to transport up to 1.5 Bcf/d of gas out of the constrained Rockies to markets in the Midwest as far east as Clarington, OH.
 Connections with other pipelines along the way would allow access to utility customers in Kansas, Nebraska, Missouri, Illinois, and Indiana.

 As a financial calculation, the math was easy.
 BP, WPX (then Williams), Conoco Phillips, and of course Ultra Petroleum signed up for 10 year terms at $1.65 per MMBtu.
 This is just the committed (reservation) charge that the producer must pay whether or not the capacity is used.
-There are also variable costs that in this case are around $0.50 per MMBtu, which are due only when the capacity is used.
+There are also variable costs that in this case were around $0.50 per MMBtu, which are due only when the capacity is used.
 (These can change often, therefore I’m marking with an estimated charge.
 This will come into play later).
 Was this decision justified at the time?
 Not only had prices delivered to markets in Wyoming and Colorado been depressed, as mentioned above, the forward market suggested continued depressed Rockies basis prices.
 Here, the difference between what a producer delivering to a citygate in Ohio could expect for his gas, compared to the same producer delivering to a market in Colorado (the red line represents the $1.65 toll on REX pipeline):